aptiko/enhydris/doc/general/install.rst

 .. data:: ENHYDRIS_OPEN_CONTENT

-   If set to ``True``, users who haven't logged on can view timeseries data and station file (e.g. image) content.
+   If set to ``True``, users who haven't logged on can view time series data and station file (e.g. image) content.
 Otherwise, only logged on users can do so.
 Logged on users can always view everything.